 Channel Seven is slowly revealing the identity of the housemates set to star on the brand new reboot season of Big Brother Australia.

-While many of Australia's favourite reality shows, including The Voice and The Bachelor, have been forced to put production on hold in the wake of the coronavirus pandemic, the unique nature of Big Brother means that filming has still been able to continue over the past couple of months.
+While many of Australia's favourite reality shows, including The Voice and The Bachelor, were forced to put production on hold in the wake of the coronavirus pandemic, the unique nature of Big Brother means that filming has still been able to continue over the past couple of months.

 The new Big Brother house, which is located in the secluded cliff-tops of Sydney's idyllic North Head near Manly, is cut off from the outside world, with contestants entering the compound well before the COVID-19 outbreak.

-They have remained inside ever since, in lockdown, but in a departure from the show's traditional strict rules, have been allowed some contact with family and friends, due to the extenuating circumstances.
+They have remained inside in lockdown ever since, but in a departure from the show's traditional strict rules, contestants have been allowed some contact with family and friends, due to the extenuating circumstances.

 "We have a wellness manager, who is in contact with their friends and family on a daily basis," the show's host Sonia Kruger revealed back in March.